 Getting your triglycerides back into a healthy range often requires a one-two punch: healthier habits plus medication.
 We'll walk you through your options.

 It’s easy to panic if your doctor tells you that your triglycerides are trending high.
-And if they're above 150 mg/dL, you certainly have company: About 25% of U.S. adults are dealing with high tri's too.
+And if they're above 150 mg/dL (fasting), you certainly have company: About one third of U.S. adults are dealing with high tri's too.

-The reasons doctors start to worry when triglycerides, which are a type of blood fat, inch their way up: The extra fat can begin to deposit along artery walls, increasing your risk for heart disease and stroke.
+The reasons doctors start to worry when triglycerides, which are a type of blood fat, inch their way up: The extra fat can begin to deposit along artery walls, contributing to an increased risk profile for heart disease and stroke (along with abnormal HDL, LDL, and diabetes which often occur in people with high TGs.
 Also concerning?
 High triglycerides can interfere with your production of good cholesterol (HDL), while prompting bad cholesterol (LDL) to convert to a form that damages your arteries.
-Extra-high triglycerides can also lead to inflammation of the pancreas, a gland responsible, among other things, for secreting digestive enzymes.
+Extra-high triglycerides can also lead to inflammation of the pancreas, a gland responsible, among other things, for secreting digestive enzymes such as insulin.

 So yeah: Having high triglycerides isn't great for your body.
 But there is one really important thing to remember: There's a ton you can do to get them back into a healthier range (anything below 100 mg/dL is optimal), starting with these strategies.

 #1: Find a Workout You Can Stick With

 When you get your heart pumping, your muscles tap some of your triglycerides for energy—which is a good thing!
 In fact, the more you move, the greater the effect.
 Walking fast, climbing stairs, bicycling, it almost doesn’t matter what it is.
 It’s impossible to put a number to just how much exercise you need to reduce triglycerides, but a smart approach is to aim for some kind of moderately intense exercise for at least 2.5 hours each week, says the American Heart Association.